Nikit-370/Phishguard/README.md

 ## 📝 License

 This project is released under the MIT License — see the `LICENSE` file in the repository for the full text.
 In short, you are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, provided that the original copyright and license notice are included in all copies or substantial portions of the Software.

-If you want I can also add the full `LICENSE` file to the repo now.